Shnitselon/aws-modernization-with-quali/content/intro/30_terminology.md

 weight: 3
 ---

+* __Environment:__ Includes cloud infrastructure, containers, data, application

-* __Blueprint:__ Reusable template​ to capture and replicate complex application infrastructure.
+* __Blueprint:__ Reusable environment template​ to capture and replicate complex application infrastructure.
 A blueprint is itself comprised of reusable __Building Blocks__

-* __Environment:__ Includes cloud infrastructure, containers, data, application

 * __Sandbox:__ Temporary environment that is automatically terminated once its time expires (ephemeral).